Learning low-rank latent mesoscale structures in networks: Problem formulation and overview of theoretical results

 As a more precise formulation of \eqref{eq:NDL_approx}, consider the stochastic optimization problem

-where {$\pi_{F\hookrightarrow \G}$} is the probability distribution that we defined in \eqref{eq:def_embedding_F_N_inj} and $\lVert \cdot\rVert_{F}$ denotes the matrix Frobenius norm. \commHL{ The choice of the probability distribution {$\pi_{F\hookrightarrow \G}$} for the {injective} homomorphisms {$\x: F \hookrightarrow \G$} is natural because it becomes the uniform distribution on the set of all {injective} homomorphisms $F \hookrightarrow \G$ when the adjacency matrices for $\G$ and $F$ are both unweighted.} Exactly solving the NDL optimization problem \eqref{eq:NDL_exact} is computationally difficult because the objective function in it is non-convex and it is not obvious how to sample an {injective} homomorphism $F\hookrightarrow \G$ according to the distribution {$\pi_{F\hookrightarrow \G}$ that we defined in \eqref{eq:def_embedding_F_N_inj}.} In Section~\ref{section:NDL}, we provide an algorithm for NDL that approximately solves \eqref{eq:NDL_exact}.
+where {$\pi_{F\hookrightarrow \G}$} is the probability distribution that we defined in \eqref{eq:def_embedding_F_N_inj} and $\lVert \cdot\rVert_{F}$ denotes the matrix Frobenius norm.
+The choice of the probability distribution {$\pi_{F\hookrightarrow \G}$} for the injective homomorphisms {$\x: F \hookrightarrow \G$} is natural because it becomes the uniform distribution on the set of all {injective} homomorphisms $F \hookrightarrow \G$ when the adjacency matrices of $\G$ and $F$ are both unweighted.
+Exactly solving the NDL optimization problem \eqref{eq:NDL_exact} is computationally difficult because the objective function in it is non-convex and it is not obvious how to sample an injective homomorphism $F \hookrightarrow \G$ according to the distribution $\pi_{F\hookrightarrow \G}$ that we defined in \eqref{eq:def_embedding_F_N_inj}.
+In {Appendix}~\ref{section:NDL}, we give an algorithm for NDL that approximately solves \eqref{eq:NDL_exact}.